About the Artist

 Though being an artist that mainly draws and paints, Farphyni also designs and sews costumes and bags, weaves fabrics, creates leathercrafts and sculptures.
 Farphyni is always eager to try out new things!

-Regarding drawn art, Farphyni usually uses a various range of materials, such as acrylics, pencils, ink, watercolour, ballpoint pen, copics and many more.
+Regarding drawn art, Farphyni usually uses a various range of materials, such as oil paints, acrylics, pencils, ink, watercolour, ballpoint pen, copics and many more.

 Farphyni attempts to represent reality in its gritty particularity.
-She believes that art should represent absolute truths that could only be described indirectly, thus believes that art did not have to relate to everyday experience.
+She believes that art should represent absolute truths that could only be described indirectly.
 Her works are personal and express her own ideologies and worldview, particularly the belief in the artist’s power to reveal truth.

 What unites her different styles is the emphasis for symbolism, often under the guise of fantasy art.